If you’re trying to figure out how much to charge for tutoring elementary kids, this pricing guide will come in handy.

 Furthermore, it shows that you possess the level of skills, knowledge, and expertise necessary to support children academically.

 5. Subjects Offered

-Individuals who tutor more “complex” subjects or who specialize in a unique pedagogy (eg. special education, bilingual education) can generally increase their rates a bit.
+Individuals who tutor more “complex” subjects or who specialize in a unique pedagogy (e.g. special education, bilingual education) can generally increase their rates because the demand is usually greater.

 1. Calculate the Average Tutoring in Your Area.